Senators' pet projects added at last-minute into tax bill

-WASHINGTON — In last-minute changes to the Republican tax bill, an array of senators’ wish-lists have been added to the bill, including a unique tax exemption for a small Christian college in Michigan and a carve-out for cruise ships docking in Alaska.
+WASHINGTON — In last-minute changes to the Republican tax bill, an array of senators’ wish-lists were added to the bill, including a unique tax exemption for a small Christian college in Michigan and a carve-out for cruise ships docking in Alaska.

-The 11th-hour additions are part of series of substantive changes to garner the support of at least 50 senators — but some of the changes are nothing more than pet projects.
+The 11th-hour additions are part of series of substantive changes to garner the support of at least 50 senators — but some of the changes were nothing more than pet projects.

 One add-on from Sen. Pat Toomey, R-Pa., provides and exemption to Hillsdale College from paying an excise tax.
 The Republican plan imposes a new tax on universities with large endowments but Hillsdale is the only one exempt from the plan.

+But Democratic Sen. Jeff Merkley of Oregon offered an amendment to strike the Hillsdale carve-out from the bill.
+It passed with the support of all Democrats and two Republicans, meaning the college likely won't get special treatment.

-Hillsdale, a school with an enrollment of about 350 and a large online attendance in central Michigan, centers its teachings on the western philosophy and religion and the Constitution.
+Hillsdale, a school with an enrollment of about 1,100 with online enrollment in Michigan, centers its teachings on the western philosophy and religion and the Constitution.
 The college doesn’t accept federal or state funds.

 One politically connected alumni is the head of conservative, small-government-touting organization Club for Growth, Chris Chocola.
 He is also a former congressman from Indiana and is close with Toomey, the author of the legislation.

-Note: CORRECTION (Dec.
-2, 2017, 12:20 a.m., ET): An earlier version of this story misstated the enrollment of Hillsdale College.
-It is 1,100, not 350.